Space weather Observations at L1 to Advance Readiness - 1: Project history

-In April 2020, Southwest Research Institute (SwRI) was awarded a contract to supply SWFO-L1's magnetometer instrument.
+In April 2020, Southwest Research Institute (SwRI) was awarded a contract to supply SOLAR-1's magnetometer instrument.
 The magnetometer instrument sits on the long boom and has been developed at the Institut für Weltraumforschung (Space Research Institute), Graz, Austria.

-On 1 July 2020, on behalf of NOAA, NASA awarded the SWFO-L1 Solar Wind Plasma Sensor (SWiPS) contract to Southwest Research Institute (SwRI) in San Antonio, Texas.
+On 1 July 2020, on behalf of NOAA, NASA awarded the SOLAR-1 Solar Wind Plasma Sensor (SWiPS) contract to Southwest Research Institute (SwRI) in San Antonio, Texas.
 SwRI was awarded a contract with a total value of US$15.6 million.
 The period of performance is 76 months.
-SWFO-L1 will provide NOAA with the continuity of solar wind data and coronal mass ejection imagery, the National Weather Service's highest priority for space weather observations.
+SOLAR-1 will provide NOAA with the continuity of solar wind data and coronal mass ejection imagery, the National Weather Service's highest priority for space weather observations.
 University of California, Berkeley was awarded US$7.5 million for the development of the Supra-Thermal Ion Sensor (STIS).
-The SWFO-L1 satellite will collect upstream solar wind data and coronal imagery to support NOAA's mission to monitor and forecast space weather events.
+The SOLAR-1 satellite will collect upstream solar wind data and coronal imagery to support NOAA's mission to monitor and forecast space weather events.
 NOAA is responsible for the Space Weather Follow On program.
 NASA is the program's flight system procurement agent, and NASA's Goddard Space Flight Center in Greenbelt, Maryland, is the lead for this acquisition.

-On 5 February 2021, NOAA awarded the SWFO-L1 Command and control contract to L3Harris in Melbourne, Florida.
+On 5 February 2021, NOAA awarded the SOLAR-1 Command and control contract to L3Harris in Melbourne, Florida.
 The contract has a total value of US$43.8 million, with a five-year performance period.
-The SWFO-L1 mission is planned to launch as a rideshare with NASA's Interstellar Mapping and Acceleration Probe (IMAP).
+The SOLAR-1 mission is planned to launch as a rideshare with NASA's Interstellar Mapping and Acceleration Probe (IMAP).
 The contractor is responsible for up to two years of operations support.
 This will be accomplished by adding the capability to the existing Geostationary Operational Environmental Satellite-R Series Core Ground System.

 NOAA manages the contract.
 In addition to work at L3Harris' facility in Melbourne, the contractor will install equipment at the NOAA Satellite Operations Facility (NSOF) in Suitland, Maryland; NOAA's Wallops Command and Data Acquisition Station (WCDAS) in Wallops, Virginia; and at NOAA's Consolidated Backup Facility (CBU) in Fairmont, West Virginia.
-The work will allow SWFO-L1 to provide continuity of solar wind and coronal mass ejection imagery data from the L1 point to NOAA's National Weather Service Space Weather Prediction Center in Boulder, Colorado.
+The work will allow SOLAR-1 to provide continuity of solar wind and coronal mass ejection imagery data from the L1 point to NOAA's National Weather Service Space Weather Prediction Center in Boulder, Colorado.
 These data are critical to support monitoring and timely forecasts of space weather events that have the potential to adversely impact elements vital to national security and economic prosperity, including telecommunication and navigation, satellite systems and the power grid.
 NOAA is responsible for overall implementation and funding of the SWFO program.
 The program is managed as an integrated NOAA-NASA program, where NASA serves as NOAA's acquisition agent for the space segment and for launch services.
 NOAA is responsible for the ground segment including the acquisition, development, test and integration of the SWFO Command and control system.